 or obese.
 A normal BMI is 18.5-25.
 This surgery is an option for people with:

-BMI greater than 40BMI 35-39.9 and a life-threatening condition or severe physical limitations that affect employment, mobility, and family life
+BMI greater than 40BMI 35-39.9 and a life-threatening condition or severe physical limitations that affect employment, movement, and family life

-If lifestyle changes are made, the benefits of VSG include: Weight reductionImprovement in obesity-related conditionsImproved mobility and staminaEnhanced mood and self-esteem
+If lifestyle changes are made, the benefits of VSG include: Weight reductionImprovement in obesity-related conditionsImproved movement and staminaEnhanced mood and self-esteem

-Complications are rare.
-But no procedure is completely free of risk.
-Complications may include: Stitches or staples may loosenPouch stretches or leaksBleedingInfectionReaction to anesthesiaHeart attackBlood clotsNausea, vomiting
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Stitches or staples may loosenPouch stretches or leaksBleedingInfectionReaction to anesthesiaHeart attackBlood clotsNausea, vomiting

 Long-term complications include vomiting and